Pla Goong Salad (Authentic Thai Shrimp Salad Recipe)

 Top-view of ingredients for pla goong salad: shrimp, garlic, chilies, shallots, lemongrass, kaffir lime leaves, coriander, chili paste, chili flakes, fish sauce, lime, and MSG.

-• Chili paste – For the most authentic taste, I recommend using my nam prik pao recipe.
-Find a quality store-bought version at Asian markets or supermarkets if you’re short on time.
+• Chili paste – For the most authentic taste, I recommend using my nam prik pao.
+Store-bought works if you’re short on time.

 Close-up of shrimp boiling in a pot.